david-lev/pywa/README.rst

         text='Hello from PyWa!'
     )

-- Create a WhatsApp client, pass a Flask (or FastAPI) app and start handling incoming updates
+- Create a WhatsApp client, pass a web server app (Flask in this example) and start the webhook:

 .. code-block:: python